Uninett/Argus/docs/api.rst

       Only end users can post acknowledgements.

-      The ``timestamp`` field is optional, and will be set to the time the server received it if omitted.
+      The ``timestamp`` field is optional.
+It will default to the time the server received the event if omitted.

 -  ``GET`` to ``/api/v1/incidents/<int:pk>/acks/<int:pk>/``: returns a